 - You have severe nearsightedness or have been diagnosed with a high refractive error.
 The possible benefits of LASIK surgery may not justify the risks.

-- You have age-related eye changes that cause you to have less clear vision (presbyopia).
+- You have age-related eye changes that affect your ability to focus up close, called presbyopia.

 - You actively participate in contact sports.
 If you regularly receive blows to the face and eyes, such as during martial arts or boxing, LASIK surgery may not be a good choice for you.